 - Return to work process

 Time lost due to absence can place considerable financial and operational strain on businesses.
-For this reason, it is always recommended that a process for measuring and monitoring lost time due to absences be implemented.
+For this reason, we always recommend that you implement a process for measuring and monitoring lost time due to absences.
 This will enable your business to better understand any absence patterns and the possible causes.
-It may be that certain team members are experiencing environmental or managerial issues, which means they need to take additional time off.
+Moreover, it may be that certain team members are experiencing environmental or managerial issues, which means they need to take additional time off.
 By reviewing time lost due to absence and resolving any issues, you can reduce the financial and operational impact on your business.
-You can measure lost time in a number of ways, including measuring:
+Furthermore, you can measure lost time in a number of ways, including measuring:

 - % of possible working time lost to absence